gbif/ipt/BestPracticesSamplingEventData.md

 ### How to capture absence data

+Refer to the following [FAQ](https://github.com/gbif/ipt/wiki/samplingEventData#q-how-do-i-publish-absence-data).

->TODO: Guide users how to publish presence/absence data in DwC with the proper use of dwc:occurrenceStatus
+>TODO: Transfer information from FAQ above, guiding users how to publish presence/absence data in DwC with the proper use of dwc:occurrenceStatus

 ### How to include supplementary multimedia